sodonite/555-chaser-hearth/README.md

 # 555-chaser-hearth
-t create this repo for the starter project named blinky board by Hackclub
+I made this project through a Hackclub workshop, It has 10 different color LED's that flash in sequence named blinky board https://blueprint.hackclub.com/starter-projects/blinky